jakubwalczakk/city-flow/.ai/openrouter-service-implementation-plan.md

     });

     const travelPlanSchema = z.object({
-      destination: z.string().describe("The city of the travel plan."),
+      destination: z.string().describe('The city of the travel plan.'),
-      durationDays: z.number().describe("Total duration of the trip in days."),
+      durationDays: z.number().describe('Total duration of the trip in days.'),
-      activities: z.array(z.string()).describe("A list of recommended activities."),
+      activities: z.array(z.string()).describe('A list of recommended activities.'),
     });

     const result = await service.getStructuredResponse({
-      systemPrompt: "You are a travel planning assistant.",
+      systemPrompt: 'You are a travel planning assistant.',
-      userPrompt: "Create a simple travel plan for a 3-day trip to Paris.",
+      userPrompt: 'Create a simple travel plan for a 3-day trip to Paris.',
       responseSchema: travelPlanSchema,
     });

     return new Response(JSON.stringify(result, null, 2), { status: 200 });
   } catch (error) {
     console.error(error);
-    return new Response("An error occurred.", { status: 500 });
+    return new Response('An error occurred.', { status: 500 });
   }
 };
 ```